14 Best Things to Do in Mendocino, CA

 3. Ford House Museum

-Open seven days a week, the Ford Museum doubles as the Mendocino Visitor Center.
-More information about the city, including local events and seasonal attractions, are available through exhibits and a friendly staff.
+The Ford Museum is open seven days a week and doubles as the Mendocino Visitor Center.
+More information about the city, including local events and seasonal attractions, are available through exhibits and the friendly staff.
 The Ford House Museum also sits on the inland edge of Mendocino Headlands State Park, featuring a sprawling bluff trail buffering the city from the ocean.